bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 - onMessage(envelope: TStreamEnvelope[T]) - to get and process messages;
 - onBeforeCheckpoint() - to send everything gained further;
-- deserialize(bytes: Array[Byte]) - to deserialize flow of bytes from T-Streams into AvroRecord correctly.
+- deserialize(bytes: Array[Byte]) - to deserialize flow of bytes from T-Streams into Record (Apache Avro) correctly.

 Validator
 ++++++++++++++++++